BranchMetrics/web-branch-deep-linking-attribution/README.md

             '$og_image_url': 'http://myappwebsite.com/image.png'
         }
     },
-    { makeNewLink: true }, // Default: false.
+    { make_new_link: true }, // Default: false.
 If set to true, sendSMS will generate a new link even if one already exists. function(err) { console.log(err); }
 });
 ```